How a Positive Work Environment Can Help Your Career

 There is so much more to your career than a company name, job title, and salary.
 As recent studies suggest, there is a lot to be said about the work environment.
-This, more than anything, can impact your behaviour and general attitude to work itself.
+Your physical surroundings can impact your productivity, motivation and even overall health.
+And that’s not to mention the impacts of benefits (bonuses, working hours, holidays) and workplace relationships.
+You’re spending a great deal of time in the same office, surrounded by the same people, and this, more than anything, can impact your behaviour and general attitude to work itself.

 From your everyday working conditions to the atmosphere created within your team and personal relationships with your colleagues, these factors are having an impact on you, right now.
 The real question is, are they helping or hurting your future?